 Real estate vacancies in Burley are 5.1%, which is lower than one will find in 65.7% of American neighborhoods.
 Demand for real estate in Burley is above average for the U.S., and may signal some demand for either price increases or new construction of residential product for this neighborhood.

-Do you like a coastal setting?
-If so, this neighborhood may be to your liking.
-The Burley neighborhood is on the ocean, a bay, or inlet.
-Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
+Burley is a neighborhood that is on the ocean, a bay, or inlet.
+Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
+In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, Burley is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 If you like to ride a ferry to work, this neighborhood may be for you.
 NeighborhoodScout's research revealed that 2.9% of the Burley neighborhood's commuters ride a ferry to and from work each day, which is more than we found in 99.6% of America's neighborhoods.